TaylanUB/scheme-bytestructures/README.md

 positions of referenced fields.

-When possible, the performance issues can be alleviated, without relying on automatic optimization, by hoisting offset calculations to outside of speed-critical sections by using the ref-helper forms, only leaving bare bytevector references at bottlenecks.
-This way a big part of the convenience offered by the framework can still be used.
+When possible, the performance issues can be alleviated, without relying on automatic optimization or the macro API, by hoisting offset calculations to outside of speed-critical sections by using the ref-helper forms, only leaving bare bytevector references at bottlenecks.
+This way a big part of the convenience offered by the procedural API can still be used.

 Following are some figures from Guile 2.0.11.